olenive/jsub/README.txt

 Now the contents of dummy_output/result_2C.txt is analgous to that of dummy_output/result_1C.txt

 Note: Care should be taken when using this method of resuming incomplete jobs since the incomplete steps may have generated some data already.
-If this data is not overwritten when the commands are called again, the results may not be as expected.
+If this data is not overwritten when the commands in the job file are called again, the results may not be as expected.

 Example 8 job groups